etanowid/twitter-followbot-identifier/README.md

 ask for user input to change the default account and the number of identified follow-bots
 <br/>

-note: removed keys for security
+note: removed keys for security<br/>
 ================= Example script running =================<br/>

 Examining @<twitterhandle>...<br/>